 - Register with your email address, physical address, and credit/debit card to verify.

-Once you’ve registered your drone, you must mark it with it’s new unique registration number somewhere that does not require a tool to get to.
+Once you’ve registered your drone, you must mark it with its new unique registration number in a location that doesn’t require tooling to access it.
 Many owners have decided to put the number inside the battery compartment.
-The registration will be good for three years.
+According to the FAA, the registration will be good for up to three years.